julianandrews/sgf-render/README.md

 Usage: sgf-render [OPTIONS] [FILE]

 Arguments:
-  [FILE]  SGF file to render (defaults to stdin)
+  [FILE]  SGF file to render [default: read from stdin]

 Options:
+  -o, --outfile <FILE>           Output file [default: write to stdout] -f, --format <OUTPUT_FORMAT>   Output format [default: svg] [possible values: svg,
+                                 png]
-  -o, --outfile <FILE>           Output file.
-SVG and PNG formats supported -n, --node <PATH_SPEC>         Node to render.
-For simple use provide a number or `last` to render the last node.
+  -n, --node <PATH_SPEC>         Node to render.
+For simple use provide a number or
-                                 See the README for more detail -w, --width <WIDTH>            Width of the output image in pixels [default: 800] -s, --shrink-wrap              Draw only enough of the board to hold all the stones (with 1 space padding) -r, --range <RANGE>            Range to draw as a pair of corners (e.g. 'cc-ff') --style <STYLE>            Style to use.
-One of 'simple', 'fancy' or 'minimalist' [default: simple] --custom-style <FILE>      Custom style to use.
-Overrides '--style'.
-See the README for details --move-numbers[=<RANGE>]   Draw move numbers (may replace other markup) --move-numbers-from <NUM>  Number to start counting move numbers from (requires --move-numbers) [default: 1] --label-sides <SIDES>      Sides to draw position labels on [default: nw] --no-marks                 Don't draw SGF marks
+                                 `last` to render the last node.
+See the README for more detail
+  -w, --width <WIDTH>            Width of the output image in pixels [default: 800] -s, --shrink-wrap              Draw only enough of the board to hold all the stones
+                                 (with 1 space padding) -r, --range <RANGE>            Range to draw as a pair of corners (e.g. 'cc-ff') --style <STYLE>            Style to use [default: simple] [possible values: minimalist, fancy, simple]
+      --custom-style <FILE>      Custom style `toml` file.
+Conflicts with '--style'.
+See the README for details
+      --move-numbers[=<RANGE>]   Draw move numbers (may replace other markup) --move-numbers-from <NUM>  Number to start counting move numbers from (requires --move-numbers) [default: 1]
+      --label-sides <SIDES>      Sides to draw position labels on [default: nw] --no-board-labels          Don't draw position labels
+      --no-marks                 Don't draw SGF marks
       --no-triangles             Don't draw SGF triangles
       --no-circles               Don't draw SGF circles